Coronavirus Q&A: What is the R value?

 Related videos

-The World Health Organisation (WHO) estimated at the start of March the R0 was between 2 and 2.5, but estimates from different studies vary widely.

-According to nine studies in China and South Korea between December and March, the mean estimated R0 is 2.63, the CEBM said.
+According to nine studies in China and South Korea between December and March, the mean estimated R0 was 2.63, the CEBM said.

 An Imperial College London study widely seen as influencing the Government’s lockdown measures predicted around 490,000 deaths in the UK with a model using an R0 of 2.4.